yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/03_minima.md

 f(x) = \mathbf{x}^T A \mathbf{x} = 2x_1^2 + 2x_2^2 + 2x_3^2 - 2x_1x_2 - 2x_2x_3
 $$

 Because A is positive definite, we expect $f(x)$ to be positive except when $\mathbf{x} = \mathbf{0}$.
 Its graph is a sort of four dimensional bowl or `paraboloid`.
-If we wrote $f(x)$ as a sum of three squres, those squares would be multiplied by the (positive) pivots of A. Earlier, we said that a horizontal slice of our three dimensional bowl shape would be an ellipse.
+If we wrote $f(x)$ as a sum of three squares, those squares would be multiplied by the (positive) pivots of A. Earlier, we said that a horizontal slice of our three dimensional bowl shape would be an ellipse.
 Here, a horizontal slice of the four dimensional bowl is an ellipsoid - a little bit like a rugby ball.
 For example, if we cat the graph at height 1 we get a surface whose equation is:

 $$
 2x_1^2 + 2 x_2^2 + 2x_3^2 - 2x_1x_2 - 2x_2x_3 = 1
 $$

-Just as an ellipse has a major and minor axis, anellipsoid has three axes.
+Just as an ellipse has a major and minor axis, an ellipsoid has three axes.
 If we write $A = Q \Lambda Q^T$, as the principal axis theorem tells us we can, the eigenvectors of A tell us the directions of the principal axes of the ellipsoid.
 The eigenvalues tell us the lengths of those axiss.